2 Nautical Days in Nice

 Michelle Et Julien’s Airbnb

-Inside you’ll find a double bed, television with international channels, dining area with a table and chairs, fully equipped kitchen with American appliances, and a renovated stone bathroom complete with a rain shower perfect for relaxing at the end of a long day of exploration.
+Inside you’ll find a double bed, television with international channels, dining area with a table and chairs, fully equipped kitchen with American appliances, and a renovated stone bathroom complete with a rain shower—perfect for relaxing at the end of a long day of exploration.

-Located on the 1st floor of a building without an elevator—meaning you’ll have to drag your luggage up a few flights of stairs when you arrive, but hey that’s Europe!—your window overlooks the courtyard where a quaint Italian restaurant is stationed below.
-The instructions provided by the hosts make it abundantly clear how to get inside via annotated pictures, and they’ll be at your disposal for the reminder of your stay to help with any questions or concerns that may arise!
+Located on the 1st floor of a building without an elevator—meaning you’ll have to drag your luggage up a few flights of stairs when you arrive, but hey that’s Europe!—your window overlooks a courtyard where a quaint Italian restaurant is stationed below.
+The instructions provided by the superhosts make it abundantly clear how to get inside via annotated pictures, and they’ll be at your disposal for the reminder of your stay to help with any questions or concerns that may arise!

 Nice Hotel Cote D'Azur